This "reference guide" to Montana's wage and hours laws provides general information only and should not be considered as an official document.

 "Declaration of Policy.
 It is declared to be the policy of this Act to (1) establish minimum wage and overtime compensation standards for workers at levels consistent with their health, efficiency, and general well-being; (2) safeguard existing minimum wage and overtime compensation standards adequate to maintain the health, efficiency, and general well-being of workers against the unfair competition of wage and hour standards that do not provided such adequate standards of living, and (3) sustain the purchasing power and increase employment opportunities."

 The Montana Minimum Wage Law of 1971 establishes minimum wage, maximum hours and overtime pay for all employment covered under the law -- unless specifically exempted.

 The Montana Minimum Wage Law applies to all workers in Montana.
 Employees covered by the Fair Labor Standards Act must be paid at least the federal minimum wage but in no case can they be paid less than the wage required by Montana law -- unless the law provides for a specific exemption.

-The state minimum wage is $7.80 per hour.
+The state minimum wage is $7.90 per hour.
 The federal minimum wage is $7.25 per hour.
 The state minimum wage is subject to a cost-of-living adjustment based on the Consumer Price Index no later than September 30th of each year, which becomes effective January 1st of the following year.
-Effective January 1, 2014, the state minimum wage will increase to $7.90 per hour.

 A business not covered by the Fair Labor Standards Act whose gross annual sales are $110,000 or less may pay $4.00 per hour.
 However, if an individual employee of such a business is producing or moving goods between states or is otherwise covered by the Fair Labor Standards Act, that employee must be paid the greater of either the federal minimum wage or Montana's minimum wage.